How to draw a racing motorcycle – A comprehensive guide

 Step 2: Draw the windshield and headlights

-To make the windshield and headlight, draw ovals over the wavy lines that we drew in our previous step.
+To create the windshield and headlight, draw irregular ovals over the wavy lines that we drew in our previous step.

 Step 3: Draw the main body